Published January 4, 2013 By the Foundation

 In my opinion, true action towards a future without breast cancer does not occur through more awareness campaigns and I wondered why the root of the problem was not being made a priority.
 When I learned that fewer than 5% of funds raised goes towards prevention research, I felt sick.
 We are told that if we exercise, don’t smoke, don’t drink excessively and eat right, we can lower our risk.
 But women are taking these preventative actions and are STILL getting breast cancer.

-One of the great things about the Dr. Susan Love Foundation for Breast Cancer Research’s Love/Avon Army of Women program and Health of Woman Study is that anyone can get involved and it doesn’t cost volunteers a thing.
-I felt hopeful, proud and empowered that I could join the Army of Women’s Breast Cancer Risk in Young Women Study and know that I am making a difference.
+One of the great things about the Dr. Susan Love Foundation for Breast Cancer Research’s Love/Avon Love Research Army program and Health of Woman Study is that anyone can get involved and it doesn’t cost volunteers a thing.
+I felt hopeful, proud and empowered that I could join the Love Research Army’s Breast Cancer Risk in Young Women Study and know that I am making a difference.
 Knowing that my contribution may someday help us better understand why breast cancer is happening in young woman (and all women for that matter) is an amazing feeling.

-Because I feel so passionate about the work that the Dr. Susan Love Foundation for Breast Cancer Research is doing through the Army of Women and the HOW Study, I realize the importance of action.
+Because I feel so passionate about the work that the Dr. Susan Love Foundation for Breast Cancer Research is doing through the Love Research Army and the HOW Study, I realize the importance of action.
 I have volunteered in studies, completed questionnaires, spread the word via social media, had friends and family sign up and also shared it on my personal blog

 I don’t know if I am changing my own outcome by taking action with this extraordinary team, but I KNOW I am making a difference for all women in the future.